 At least 1/2 of the lecturers who participated within the Marino program have already been offered paid coaching positions along with transient contracts and maternity-go away cover.

-School control bodies have currently mentioned shortages of STEM (technological know-how, generation, engineering, and maths), cutting-edge foreign languages, Irish and home economics teachers at the secondary degree at the same time as primary faculties need greater replacement instructors.
+School control bodies have currently mentioned shortages of STEM (technological know-how, generation, engineering, and maths), cutting-edge foreign languages, Irish and home economics teachers at the secondary degree, and primary faculties need greater replacement instructors.

 A spokesman for the Department of Education stated it changed into presently sporting out research to estimate the range of instructors still required to meet the future desires of faculties at both levels.